Don for web.jpg

 He cut his photographic teeth working on school newspapers and annuals in junior high, high school, and college.

 While working on school papers Don developed an interest in photojournalism and street photography.
 After graduation, he studied with Ansel Adams during what he calls his "large format landscape phase," but quickly returned to the street.
+A 45-year career as as a corporate staff photographer paid the bills.

 Working for an airline gave Don the opportunity to practice street photography in more than 70 countries on five continents.